-Nature walking track is a 2km, grade 3 hike located in the Mount Canobolas State Conservation Area, New South Wales.
-The hike should take around 1.25 hrs to complete.
+Nature walking track is a 2km, grade 3 hike in Mount Canobolas State Conservation Area, New South Wales.
+This hike typically takes 1.25 hours to complete.

 Nature walking track offers a glimpse of the full diversity of animals and plants in the Mount Canobolas area.
 Kicking off in a clockwise direction from Walls picnic area, you'll see snow gums tower overhead beside candlebark trees, some of which have been around for centuries.